 NOTE: All SMF(s) and I-SMF are assumed to be able to control the UPF mapping between EPC bearers and 5GC QoS flows.

+When the PDU Session supports ATSSS, the capability to support MA PDU Sessions is also a criteria for I-SMF (or V-SMF) selection.

-If delegated discovery is used:
+If delegated SMF discovery is used at PDU Session establishment: